pedrojunqueira/da-100/README.md

 	- Appending
 		- When appending you will add rows to a query or table
 		- Home tab in the ribbon is the location of the transformation
-		- You can append as new or append to any existing table (options)
+		- You can append as new or append to any existing table (select options)
 	- Merging
 		- When merging you will be adding columns to a query or table
 		- Combining the data from multiple tables into one based on a column that is common between the tables.